sonusourav/instigo-server/README.md

   - check this url on browser 'http://localhost:3000/resources/user@gmail.com/xxxxxxxxxxxxxx.cpp'
   - It will show that image
   - To see the file see the resources folder in main folder and check the respective folder of Your email.
+* Student_Council:
+  -Put any Image in student_council in Instigo Folder(I h'v already done).
+  -Give Path of that image in Imagepath in stu.js (Already Done).
+  -Follow following Commands:
+  -cd Student Council
+  - node stu.js
+  -You should see the output("Added successfully") -check db for students
+* GetSecys:
+  - Paste Url of /secys from above table in postman